 - Each time treatment is delivered there is an immediate cool sensation, followed by a brief hot sensation, followed by a cool sensation.
 An anesthetic cream applied one hour before the procedure numbs the surface of the skin to help make the treatment more comfortable.
 Your physician could offer additional measures to increase your comfort.

 How long will the Thermage Procedure take?

-- Depending on the size of the area treated, the procedure itself might take anywhere from a few minutes to an hour.
-Your physician might require that you arrive an hour before your procedure for administration of an anesthetic cream.
+- Depending on the size of the area treated, the procedure itself could take anywhere from a few minutes to an hour.
+Your physician could require that you arrive an hour before your procedure for administration of an anesthetic cream.
 This patient had her forehead skin treated in about 25 minutes.
 Note the change in the appearance of her eyes.

 Patient treated by Julio Barba and Javier Ruiz-Esparza